 Potty Breaks

 You will need to do potty breaks more often since it’s a critical part of success towards potty training.
-It will be frustrating at the onset as your puppy figures when and where to go, and as they grow older, they’ll be capable of holding it in longer.
+It will be frustrating at the onset as your puppy figures out when and where to go, and as they grow older, they’ll be capable of holding it in longer.
 You need to understand that they will frequent the potty more during the daytime compared to nighttime.

 The standard rule of thumb is to take your puppy’s age and divide it by two to determine how long they can hold it for.
 For instance, for a four-month-old puppy, it’s appropriate to take it out to the potty after every two hours.
-This is definitely an ideal starting point in making your schedule.
+This is definitely an ideal starting point for making your schedule.

 You could always hire a dog sitter or a family member to help you out with potty breaks if you are held up or busy with work.